 While TNI is proud of our high standard of scholarship, this call does not require any specific academic qualifications.
 Contributors to earlier editions of State of Power have included students, professors, journalists, activists and artists - all at different stages of their careers and lives.
 TNI particularly welcomes submissions by women, young scholars/artists and people based in the Global South.

-The essays will be published over several months - October 2019 to June 2020.
-The selection process will follow three stages:
+The essays will be published over 2020 and 2021.
+The selection process for essays from this open call will follow three stages:

 1. In the first stage, writers are asked to send in a